 Fielder has worked tirelessly to promote the protection of Colorado’s open space and wildlands.
 His photography has influenced people and legislation earning him recognition including the Sierra Club’s Ansel Adams Award, the University of Denver’s Daniel L. Ritchie Award, and the Distinguished Service Award from the University of Colorado.
 He was an original governor-appointed member of the lottery-related Board of Great Outdoors Colorado, and speaks to thousands of people each year to rally support for timely land-use and environmental issues.

-He lives in Summit County, Colorado, and operates a fine art gallery, John Fielder’s Colorado, in Denver’s Art District on Santa Fe.
-He teaches photography workshops to adults and children.
+He lives in Summit County, Colorado and teaches photography workshops to adults and children.

 Click here to download a high resolution photo of John (as seen above).